elchs/LetoDBf/Readme.txt

                                     e.g. run the monitor console [ Leto_mggetinfo() ]
       Pass_for_Data = 0        -    if 1, user authentication is necessary to have write access to the data;
       Server_UID = 0                The User-ID and Group-ID for the Linux server to run as daemon.
-      Server_GID = 0                Your DBF tables will get this IDs, important for choosing the rights access rights.
+      Server_GID = 0                Your DBF tables will get this IDs, important for choosing the correct access rights.
                                     Default is empty, then this will be the U-ID and G-ID who started the server.
       Pass_File = "leto_users" -    the path and name of users info file;
       Max_Vars_Number = 1000   -    Maximum number of shared variables